Curious About Geothermal Heat Pumps in Dresher? Trust Our HVAC Specialists to Answer Questions

 The Installation Process

-- Step 2: Professional Installation — Once the plan is approved, we install the ground loops and heat pump.
-This step may require drilling or digging to position the underground system and connect it to your home’s indoor HVAC.
+- Step 2: Professional Installation — Once the installation plan is approved, we get to work placing the ground loops and heat pump.
+This phase may require excavation or drilling to set up the underground components and connect them to your indoor HVAC system.

 The Replacement Process

-- Step 2: Careful Replacement — Our team expertly removes the old equipment and installs your new system with care to minimize interruptions to your household or routine.
+- Step 2: Careful Replacement — Out with the old, in with the new!
+Our team carefully removes outdated components and installs your new system with minimal disruption to your day.

 What Can Go Wrong with My Geothermal Heat Pump?